hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 "created" : true,
 ```

 `chaincodes` is going to hold an array which will have two properties, `id` and `version`. `id` will have the chaincode ID, in this case it is `fabcar`.
-The version is that specfic chaincode's version, in this case that is `0.0.1`.
+The version is that specific chaincode's version, in this case that is `0.0.1`.
 It should look like this:

 ``` bash
 "chaincodes": [